On this page you’ll find all the necessary informations to setup your AXOCTRL with Axoloti Patcher software.

-In the Axoctrl library you’ll also find some demo-patches that will help you to configure properly your Axoloti and your Patch Bank.
+In the Axoctrl library you’ll also find some utility-patches that will help you to configure properly your Axoloti and your Patch Bank.
 Follow the instructions below to see how to do it:

 1. Design your patches using the Axoctrl module

 2. Save your patches in a folder.

 3. Open and run “live” the Axoctrl patch “format_flash_disk.axp” to clean up your SD-card